 1 medium onion, cut into 1-inch pieces

-Place the shrimp in a bowl with the brine, cover and refrigerate for 30 minutes.
+Brine the shrimp: put the shrimp in a bowl with the brine, cover and refrigerate for 30 minutes.
 Drain shrimp well and pat them dry, discarding the brine.

-Drizzle shrimp with salsa verde and, if desired, serve with grilled bread on the side.
+Serve: Drizzle shrimp with salsa verde and, if desired, serve with grilled bread on the side.

 A note on purchasing shrimp: Look for wild shrimp, particularly from the Carolinas or the Gulf of Mexico.
 Note that most shrimp is frozen before it comes to market and this is actually okay here-fresh shrimp are so perishable it’s very rare to find them.
 You want shrimp that was caught sustainably, raised antibiotic free, and in healthy and clean conditions (not always the case with farmed shrimp).